imnotbob/OrbitValve/README.md

 Orbit Model HT8-ZB

 Installation if running prior to Smarthings hub firwmare 22.8,  you should set the time on the orbit device prior to including it in Smartthings.
+Firmware 22.8 and later should set the time for you.

 This device handler should be installed via the IDE in "My Device Handlers", "save", and "publish for me".